Skip to content

 • Setting the image position in the container

-Behaviors like CSS's object-position (opens new window).
+Behaviors like CSS's object-position.

 In the CSS we have the syntax object-position: size-for-x-axis size-for-y-axis.
 In this library we are going to declare the size-for-?-axis with the Point API.